Winterizing Your Pontoon Boat: The Newbie’s Guide

-Another method would be to invest in a dehumidifier like this DryWave 1000 AirDryer (check price on Amazon).
+Another method would be to invest in a dehumidifier like the Better Boat refillable dehumidifier container.

 Although not necessarily crucial, one extra step would be to shrink wrap.
 Because your craft would be wrapped entirely in plastic (as opposed to only a canvas cover) it adds another level of security from the elements.

-It protects against high winds, water leakage, and—even with indoor storage docking—dust, insects, and rodents.
-It’s possible to purchase a shrink-wrap kit and DIY, but if you’re a newbie and want it done right it’s best to go with a professional service.
+It protects against high winds, water leakage and even with indoor storage issues such as dust, insects and rodents.
+It's possible to purchase a shrink-wrap kit and DIY, but if you're a newbie and want it done right, it's best to go with a professional service.

 Security and Theft

 Vandalism can happen anywhere, from public facilities to your own private property, but it's easily prevented.
 Similar to latching windows and locking doors, there are cautionary steps and measures you can take to secure your pontoon.

 The first items to be stolen would be electronics.
 Unlike an entire boat, it's incredibly easy for someone to rip out unless you've already dismounted them.

 If your pontoon is being stored on land, mount the trailer on blocks and remove the tires.
 This will definitely keep your boat from being wheeled away.
 Another way to deter would be to purchase a tongue lock for the trailer.

 One note to add on boat insurance: Basic property coverage plans only cover the theft of the boat and major equipment parts such as fuel tanks and motor engines.
 They don't cover accessories or anything that isn't permanently attached.
 Be sure to consult your policy for details or contact your agent for further clarity.